Students can select between either of the following workshops:

 Session 3: July 18 - August 13, 2016

 Classes meet from 9 am – 5:30 pm Monday thru friday (and an occassional Saturday) with special events and activities on weekends and industry field trips on select weekdays.
 So that you get the individual attention you expect, each class has no more than 12 students.

 1. The workshop offers high school students a unique opportunity to learn the art of Film and Television production from experienced entertainment professionals in a collegiate setting.
 Each student will Direct their own short film under the instruction of experienced entertainment professionals, some of whom are Emmy and Academy Award winners.

-3. Our students have worked on some of the biggest films in Hollywood including Avatar, Spiderman, Mission Impossible, The Hunger Games, Transformers 3 and the upcoming Avatar 2, and also some of Television’s highest-rated shows including CSI, NCIS Los Angeles, The Voice, True Blood and Criminal Minds, just to name a few.
+2. Our students have worked on some of the biggest films in Hollywood including Avatar, Spiderman, The Avengers, Iron Man 3, Maleficient, Mission Impossible, The Hunger Games, Transformers 3 and the upcoming Avatar 2, and also some of Television’s highest-rated shows including CSI, NCIS Los Angeles, Gotham, The Voice, True Blood and Criminal Minds, just to name a few.
 Our 85,000 square foot campus features a film and television soundstage, editing facilities, digital classrooms, permanent shooting sets and two theatres.